ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

   }
 $$

 in fact preserves arbitrary unions and finite intersections.
-Whith this the statement follows by the fact that $\tau_X$ is closed under these operations.
+With this the statement follows by the fact that $\tau_X$ is closed under these operations.

 To see that $\widetilde{(-)}$ indeed preserves unions, observe that (e.g. [Johnstone 82, II 1.3 Lemma](#Johnstone82))